Managing Bids & Negotiating Prices

 - All suppliers should receive identical copies of your bid documents and any subsequent changes.

 - Specify a deadline for receipt of bids.
-If you extend this deadline for one, you must extend it for all.

 - Make sure the person who is submitting the response is appropriate.
-All bids should be signed by an officer of the supplier's company with authority to commit the company's resources.

 - All bids are confidential and should not be used as a bargaining tool among suppliers.